-Noida Metro is a mass rapid transportation system being developed by Noida Metro Rail Corporation (NMRC) to link Noida and Greater Noida cities in Uttar Pradesh, India.
+Noida Metro, also known as Aqua Line, is a mass rapid transportation system developed by Noida Metro Rail Corporation (NMRC).

 For nearly 90 years, Hitachi has worked in partnership with railway operators, industry advisers and financiers, supplying highly reliable and safe products as a total railway system integrator.
 Based on the company’s extensive experience in Japanese railway systems, Hitachi Rail’s European headquarters is based in London and is dedicated to bringing Hitachi’s expertise in the rail industry to its customers.